Written by Alexis Caporusso

-Working from home is undeniably convenient.
-We are more likely to have our own bathrooms, nice quiet surroundings, routine stability, and no one to tell us what to do.
-All of these are the reasons why many people would prefer to work from home rather than go into an office.
+Companies with remote work are undeniably convenient.
+We have the chance to have our own bathrooms, nice quiet surroundings, routine stability, and no one to tell us what to do.
+All of these are reasons why many people prefer work from home employment rather than working in the office.

-It seems that, on the surface, working from home is all good.
-However, working from home can have some negative consequences that are not fully understood.
-The quality of our work is directly related to our success—but there are many things outside of our work environment that can negatively affect the quality of our work.
-There are also many things outside of our working environment that can positively influence the quality of our work.
+It seems that working from home is all good.
+However, working from home has some negative consequences that are not fully understood.
+The quality of our work is directly related to our success—but there are many things outside of our work environment that negatively and positively influence the quality of our work.

 Being a part of the community increases your productivity.
 This is due to your comfortability in an office where you feel welcomed and represented.
 This boosts goal achievement within the shared space.
 I know I enjoy sharing and celebrating goals as a company, or individual goals that have been met.

-When working from the home, you interact with far fewer fellow employees than when in the office.
+Work from home employment removes the company culture elements.
+You’re not able to interact with your coworkers and build relationships.
 If I continued working from home, I would have never made friends with our front desk security guards Will & Fred.
-I also would miss out on hearing about my colleagues lives, as they work in a different department and I don’t see them unless I’m in the office.
-These little interactions throughout your day at the office, allow for relationships beyond your department, as you only connect with those necessary to getting your job done remotely.
-These little conversations may seem like nothing at the moment, they could be the reason you start a great friendship, or how you get your next promotion.
+Also, I would miss out on hearing about my colleagues’ lives, as they work in different departments and I only see them in the office.
+These little interactions throughout your day at the office allow for relationships beyond your department, as you only connect with those necessary to getting your job done remotely.
+These little conversations may seem like nothing at the moment, but they could be the reason you start a great friendship or get your next promotion.

-The few times I work from home, I feel isolated and a little lonely as I only interact with the people necessary to get my job done.
-There’s no place for me to connect with the people I sit next to in the office.
+The few times I work from home, I feel isolated and a bit lonely as I only interact with the people necessary to get my job done.
+There’s no place for me to connect with the people in the office.
 There is no room for collaboration, community or heightened productivity.
-It is so much easier to roll your chair over to a peer’s desk and work together on troubleshooting an issue, than to schedule a zoom call with them.
+It is so much easier to roll your chair over to a peer’s desk to troubleshoot, than to schedule a zoom call with them.

-The lines between your personal and professional lives start to blur when working from the home office.
+The lines between your personal and professional lives blur with work from home employment.
 You can quickly respond to those after hour emails, because your computer is only a room away.
-Rolling out of bed into that meeting is now second nature.
-As these lines start to blur, you can find yourself working later hours than what you did in the office.
+Rolling out of bed into that meeting becomes second nature.
+As these lines blur, you can find yourself working longer hours compared to the office.
 It may even feel like you cannot escape work as it has bled into your home life.
 Unhealthy work life balance increases stress levels, which can eventually lead to burnout if the stress is never managed.

 By going back into the office, you can maintain a healthier balance.
-I’m my experience, the office is my dedicated workspace, completely separate from home where I relax.
-This allows for me to fill my hours in the office with productive work.
+In my experience, the office is my dedicated workspace, completely separate from home where I relax.
+My hours in the office are filled with productive work.
 I also feel the urge to be more productive in the office as I see others working and completing their duties.
-Once I walk out of the office I know that is my leisure time, they no longer bleed together.
-Now when I get home, that is my time and I don’t let work interfere with it.
-With this healthier balance you can enjoy decreased stress levels along with a work free personal life.
+Once I walk out of the office, I know that is my leisure time.
+My personal and professional life no longer bleed together.
+When I’m home, that is my time and I don’t let work interfere with it.
+With this healthier balance you enjoy decreased stress levels along with a work free personal life.

-Though many people are opting for remote work arrangements, this doesn’t mean you have to give up the benefits of seeing other people in person.
-The benefits of working face-to-face are often overlooked.
-Whether it’s learning new tricks from your coworkers, taking a walk outside for some fresh air, or simply having the chance to interact with customers, there are many perks to regularly seeing other people in your office.
+Though many people are opting for remote office environments, this doesn’t mean you have to give up the benefits of seeing other people in person.
+The benefits when working face-to-face are often overlooked.
+Whether it’s learning new tricks from your coworkers, taking a stroll for some fresh air, or interacting with customers.
+There are many benefits when working in the office.

-We all need that little extra push to stay motivated and engaged in our work day, and the following list of reasons to go back to work in person will help you understand why.
-Going back into the workplace means we can gain access to an energizing environment that is filled with people who share the same goals, boosting our work day performance and how we connect with our environment.
+We all need that little extra push to stay motivated and engaged in our work day, and this list of reasons to return to work in person will help you understand why.
+The work commute leads to a few company culture elements like a boost to our work performance and an energizing environment filled with people who share the same goals.

-Go back into the office, it’s worth the commute.
+Go back to the office, the work commute is worth it!